vignif/cpp/python/README.md

 Copy app.tar.gz from created dist directory to some test directory In testdirectory, create and source new venv, deploy your package there:

-> virtualenv venv
+> python3 -m venv NAME

-> source venv/bin/activate
+> source NAME/bin/activate

 > pip install app.tar.gz